davidmintz/court-interpreters-office/docs/documentation/request-cycle.md

    }</code></pre>

-Line 11 is concerned with getting a configuration datum to help the <span class="text-monospace">ScheduleController</span> configure the view for purposes of presentation logic, but this detail is merely incidental for purposes of this discussion.
+Line 11 is concerned with getting a configuration datum to help the <span class="text-monospace">ScheduleController</span> configure the view for purposes of presentation logic, but this detail is merely incidental to this discussion.
 The main point is that the controller factories have access, via the service manager a/k/a <code class="language-php">$container</code>, to whatever dependencies the controller requires.

  This pattern recurs throughout the application.
 We usually don't instantiate objects, but rather pull them from the container.
-By default, the container will re-use any already-existing instance, and again, the dependency injection is taken care of via the factory classes we write and register with the module configuration.
-Conventionally, you identify classes by their fully qualified class names, or other likewise unique identifiers, to avoid  ambiguity or collisions.
+By default, the container will re-use any already-existing instance, and again, the dependency injection is taken care of via factories that we write and register with the module configuration.
+Conventionally, you identify classes by their fully qualified class names, or other likewise unique identifiers, to avoid  ambiguity and collisions.
 But you can also set aliases for convenience.
 In the above example, 'entity-manager' is an alias for the more verbose <span class="text-monospace text-nowrap">doctrine.entitymanager.orm_default</span>

+ Controllers are found in each module's <span class="text-monospace text-nowrap">src/Controllers</span> folder.
+The factories in most cases are in <span class="text-monospace text-nowrap">src/Controller/Factory</span>, to keep <span class="text-monospace text-nowrap">src/Controllers</span> from becoming too cluttered (with the smaller modules I decided it was not necessary to dedicate a folder to the factory classes, so they sit alongside the controllers.)

  With a <span class="text-monospace text-nowrap">ScheduleController</span> having been instantiated by the framework, it now dispatches the action matched by routing, in this case <span class="text-monospace text-nowrap">scheduleAction()</span>:
  <pre><code class="language-php line-numbers">